googleapis/api-linter/docs/rules/0135/response-message-name.md

   - /0135/response-message-name
 ---

-# Delete methods: Empty response message
+# Delete methods: Response message

 This rule enforces that all `Delete` RPCs have a response message of `google.protobuf.Empty` or the resource, as mandated in [AIP-135][].